AbdelrahmanAbdelnabi-engineeringstudent/internship-sensors-/Sensor_Notes.md

 Challenges

 No challenges were faced during the connection or testing of the KY-001 sensor.
 The wiring and code execution worked correctly, and the sensor readings were stable and reliable.

+---

+# Sensor 4: KY-035 Hall Effect Sensor

+## Small description
+The KY-035 is an analog Hall effect sensor module.
+It detects magnetic fields and sends an analog value to the Arduino depending on the strength of the magnetic field near the sensor.

+## How to connect it
+- VCC → Arduino 5V
+- GND → Arduino GND
+- SIG → Arduino A0

+Observation

+During the experiment, it was observed that the output values of the KY-035 Hall effect sensor depend on the distance between the sensor and the magnetic field source.
+When a small magnet was moved farther away from the sensor, the measured analog values decreased.
+When the magnet was brought closer to the sensor, the values increased.

+Because the magnet used was relatively weak, the sensor readings remained stable within a small range, approximately between 932 and 938.

+Challenges

+No major challenges were faced during the experiment.
+The sensor output was easy to observe and remained steady due to the weak magnet strength.